-The consolidated financial statements for the years ended 31 March 2011 and 31 March 2012 were audited by HLM & Co.
+The consolidated financial statements for the year ended 31 March 2012 were audited by HLM & Co.
 On 16 January 2013, HLM & Co. resigned as the auditor due to change of entity status from partnership to limited company.
 HLM CPA Limited has been appointed as the auditor of the Company with effective from 1 March 2013.

-The consolidated financial statements for the year ended 31 March 2013 were audited by HLM CPA Limited who will retire and seek for re-election at the forthcoming AGM.
+The consolidated financial statements for the years ended 31 March 2013 and 31 March 2014 were audited by HLM CPA Limited who will retire and seek for re-election at the forthcoming AGM.